YuBlum/stark-lang/README.md

 ```

 ### Space privacy
-Everything inside of a space is `pub` by default, so the `pub` attribute doesn't really do anything.
+Everything inside of a space is public by default, so the `pub` attribute doesn't really do anything.
 But you can mark them as `prv` to be only accessable inside the space itself:
 ```py
 def some_space : {
   prv def mul : (x, y = f32) f32 => x+y;